cybera/GithubIntroduction/README.md

 file contents
 ```

-So the rule of thumb is "commit often" because when some parts of your work went wrong, you roll back your project to a previous commit and start over.
+So the rule of thumb is "commit often" because when some parts of your work went wrong, you can always rely on this benefit of git to roll back your project to a previous commit and start over.

 Till now, we are solely working locally.
 In the next section, let's talk about working remotely with the help from Github.